LucasRessler/Rule-Deployer/README.md

 ## 🗂️ NSX-Image

 The **NSX-Image** is a structured JSON file automatically maintained by the tool.
+It is used as a fallback and integrity-check cache for when live NSX lookups are unavailable.

 It includes all resources ever created or updated with the tool (excluding deletions), along with rich metadata: